cliotropic/historacle/README.md

 ## What's in this repository:

 * fortune files:
-    * project-framing: useful when you're starting a new project.
+    * `project-framing`: useful when you're starting a new project.
-    * unsticking: for finding a new way to look at an existing problem.
+    * `unsticking`: for finding a new way to look at an existing problem.
-    * generating-ideas: for keeping your routine writing practice going.
+    * `generating-ideas`: for keeping your routine writing practice going.

+* `historacle.sh`: reindexes all of the fortune files and pulls one randomly from any of them.

-*  a bunch of files ending in .sdat: these are indexes for use by the `fortune` program.
+*  a bunch of files ending in `.sdat`: these are indexes for use by the `fortune` program.
 You can regenerate them  by typing `fortune.py -u [FILENAME]`.
-You'll need to regenerate the index anytime you modify one of the files.
+You'll need to regenerate the index anytime you modify one of the files, unless you’re using the `historacle.sh` shell script.

-* TODO: a list of ways to improve what's here.
+* `TODO`: a list of ways to improve what's here.